mcogoni/GPIB_FSA/README.md

 Please study the `commands.txt` to understand the basic scripting rules.

 THE CODE IS RELEASED UNDER THE GPL V3.0.
-DONATIONS TO cogoni AT gmail DOT com are welcome and will contribute to make me work on the project!
+Donations via PayPal TO cogoni AT gmail DOT com are welcome and will contribute to make me work on the project!
 Thanks.

 Have fun!